oander03/JS008-OpenAI-Image-API-Website/README.md

 # IMAGE GENERATOR WRAPPER WEBSITE
-openai image generator API website.
-A website that uses an API connection to openAIs image generator to relay what the image will be and sends back an AI generated image
+An OpenAI image generation wrapper website that has a custom made interface through using an API calls.
+The website allows the user to input prompts and makes an API call to OpenAIs servers.

-## NOTES
+## Features
+- Prompt-based AI image generation
+- Clean and responsive web interface
+- Adjustable generation parameters

 cd 'file name'  - to change directory npm run dev